shanto268/SEMpy/README.md

-# Image Analysis Program for Scanning Electron Microscopy (SEM) Pictures of Nano-bridge Resonator Devices (NBR):
+# Image Analysis Program for SEM Pictures of Quantum Devices:

 This Python script processes SEM images, detects contours, and saves the contour images in a specified output directory.
 The script also crops the bottom 10% of the image before processing so that SEM information is not included in the contour analysis.